jump-dev/MathOptInterface.jl/docs/src/apimanual.md

     MOIT.intconictest(BRIDGED, CONFIG)
 end
 ```

+Test functions like `MOI.Test.unittest` and `MOI.Test.modificationtest` are
+wrappers around corresponding dictionaries `MOI.Test.unittests` and
+`MOI.Test.modificationtests`.
+The keys of each dictionary (strings describing
+the test) map to functions that take two arguments: an optimizer and a
+`MOI.Test.TestConfig` object.
+Exclude tests by passing a vector of strings
+corresponding to the test keys you want to exclude as the third positional
+argument to the test function (e.g., `MOI.Test.unittest`).

+Print a list of all keys using `println.(keys(MOI.Test.unittests))`

 The optimizer `BRIDGED` constructed with [`instantiate`](@ref)
 automatically bridges constraints that are not supported by `OPTIMIZER`
 using the bridges listed in [Bridges](@ref).
 It is recommended for an